JFrog (NASDAQ:FROG) Issues Q2 2022 Earnings Guidance

 JFrog (NASDAQ:FROG – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of -$0.04–$0.03 for the period, compared to the consensus EPS estimate of -$0.01.
 The company issued revenue guidance of $65.00 million-$66.00 million, compared to the consensus revenue estimate of $64.93 million.JFrog also updated its FY 2022 guidance to -$0.01-$0.01 EPS.

-JFrog (NASDAQ:FROG – Get Rating) last issued its quarterly earnings data on Thursday, February 10th.
-The company reported ($0.15) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.09) by ($0.06).
-JFrog had a negative net margin of 31.06% and a negative return on equity of 8.23%.
-The firm had revenue of $59.20 million during the quarter, compared to analyst estimates of $58.04 million.
-During the same period in the previous year, the firm posted ($0.04) earnings per share.
-The company’s quarterly revenue was up 38.6% compared to the same quarter last year.
-Research analysts expect that JFrog will post -0.51 earnings per share for the current fiscal year.

-In other JFrog news, CFO Yakov (Jacob) Shulman sold 6,000 shares of the business’s stock in a transaction that occurred on Wednesday, March 16th.
-The stock was sold at an average price of $22.94, for a total transaction of $137,640.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CRO Tali Notman sold 15,000 shares of the business’s stock in a transaction that occurred on Wednesday, March 2nd.
-The stock was sold at an average price of $23.96, for a total value of $359,400.00.
+In related news, CFO Yakov (Jacob) Shulman sold 6,000 shares of the company’s stock in a transaction on Monday, April 18th.
+The shares were sold at an average price of $24.46, for a total transaction of $146,760.00.
+Following the completion of the transaction, the chief financial officer now directly owns 320,922 shares in the company, valued at approximately $7,849,752.12.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CRO Tali Notman sold 15,000 shares of the business’s stock in a transaction on Wednesday, February 23rd.
+The shares were sold at an average price of $22.67, for a total transaction of $340,050.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 72,074 shares of company stock valued at $1,703,224.
-33.70% of the stock is owned by company insiders.
+Over the last ninety days, insiders sold 72,074 shares of company stock worth $1,703,224.
+33.70% of the stock is currently owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in FROG.
-Penserra Capital Management LLC increased its position in JFrog by 50.8% during the 4th quarter.
-Penserra Capital Management LLC now owns 2,732 shares of the company’s stock worth $81,000 after purchasing an additional 920 shares during the period.
-Advisors Asset Management Inc. purchased a new stake in JFrog during the fourth quarter worth $104,000.
-Dimensional Fund Advisors LP acquired a new stake in JFrog in the third quarter valued at $230,000.
-Royal Bank of Canada grew its holdings in JFrog by 22.0% in the third quarter.
-Royal Bank of Canada now owns 8,807 shares of the company’s stock valued at $294,000 after purchasing an additional 1,591 shares during the last quarter.
-Finally, Wells Fargo & Company MN grew its holdings in JFrog by 29.4% in the second quarter.
-Wells Fargo & Company MN now owns 16,090 shares of the company’s stock valued at $733,000 after purchasing an additional 3,659 shares during the last quarter.
-Institutional investors own 65.75% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in FROG.
+UBS Group AG increased its position in shares of JFrog by 147.1% in the third quarter.
+UBS Group AG now owns 45,015 shares of the company’s stock worth $1,508,000 after purchasing an additional 26,797 shares during the period.
+Parametric Portfolio Associates LLC boosted its position in shares of JFrog by 16.6% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 48,228 shares of the company’s stock valued at $1,432,000 after buying an additional 6,881 shares during the last quarter.
+Federated Hermes Inc. increased its position in shares of JFrog by 178.2% during the 1st quarter.
+Federated Hermes Inc. now owns 49,799 shares of the company’s stock valued at $1,342,000 after purchasing an additional 31,900 shares during the last quarter.
+Raymond James & Associates lifted its holdings in JFrog by 9.3% during the first quarter.
+Raymond James & Associates now owns 44,511 shares of the company’s stock valued at $1,200,000 after purchasing an additional 3,800 shares during the last quarter.
+Finally, Sei Investments Co. lifted its stake in JFrog by 63.3% in the 1st quarter.
+Sei Investments Co. now owns 39,200 shares of the company’s stock worth $1,056,000 after purchasing an additional 15,200 shares in the last quarter.
+65.75% of the stock is currently owned by institutional investors.

 JFrog Ltd. provides DevOps platform in the United States.
 The company's products include JFrog Artifactory, a package repository that allows teams and organizations to store, update, and manage their software packages at any scale; JFrog Pipelines, an integration/continuous delivery tool for automating and orchestrating the movement of software packages; JFrog Xray, which scan JFrog Artifactory; and JFrog Distribution that provides software package distribution with enterprise-grade performance.